Thraka/FreeDOS-B/README.md

 * Native SATA inferance not supported.

-## How to Compile
+## How to Build

 * FreeDOS B uses mkisofs.
-It was taken from [Cobalt](https://github.com/corbindavenport/cobalt).
 You should in Linux for compiling.
 For compiling, you should run build.sh. mkisofs outputs FreeDOS_B.iso that is optical disc image file for FreeDOS B.